-Spotify is reportedly launching in Egypt and the MENA region this November, the service will cost EGP49.99 per month, $2.7 approximately.
+Spotify is reportedly launching in Egypt and the MENA region this November.
+Spotify premium access will cost EGP49.99 per month, $2.7 approximately.

-The service will be launched with the offer of a one-month free trial, after users provide their credit card information.
-Afterwards, the service is offered at a premium price of EGP49.99 a month.
+Spotify Premium will be available with the offer of a one-month free trial after users provide their credit card information.
+Afterward, the service is offered at a premium price of EGP49.99 a month.

 Spotify is now available in MENA.
 I subscribed to the service for only 50 LE for one month.

 — Mohamed (@Gamool) November 13, 2018

 Spotify is now available in Egypt and the Middle East.

 Spotify Premium costs $9.99 in the US.
 However, Spotify made this huge cut in its pricing in Egypt and the MENA region to benchmark with Apple Music and the local music streaming app Anghami.

 Apple Music and Anghami are offered at three different prices, ranging from $2.7 to $4.16 a month, depending on the number of devices able to stream simultaneously, whether individual or family.
 In addition, a discounted price of $1.4 for students.

 While Anghami has more payment methods, including mobile credit, after securing many partnerships with mobile operators in the region, physical cards, PayPal, CashU, OneCard, traditional credit cards, iTunes, and google play.

 The company launched its Arabic Twitter account last month, indicating that it’s coming to the MENA region soon.